Patrick Hsu

-Patrick D. Hsu (born June 25, 1993) is an American bioengineer, entrepreneur, and investor specializing in CRISPR, machine learning, synthetic biology, and gene therapy.
-He is an assistant professor of bioengineering at the University of California, Berkeley and a co-founder of Arc Institute, a research organization focused on accelerating biomedical discovery.
+Patrick D. Hsu (born 1993) is an American bioengineer, entrepreneur, and investor specializing in CRISPR, machine learning, synthetic biology, and gene therapy.
+He is an assistant professor of pathology at Stanford University and a co-founder of Arc Institute, a research organization focused on accelerating biomedical discovery.
+He is a board director of Notion and on the scientific advisory board of Amgen.

 Biography

 Hsu earned his bachelor's degree in bioengineering from the University of California, Berkeley.
 He then completed his PhD at Harvard University under the mentorship of Feng Zhang at the Broad Institute of MIT and Harvard, where he worked on early CRISPR-based gene-editing technologies, including one of the first demonstrations of Cas9 human genome engineering.

 After completing his doctorate at age 21, Hsu led early stage discovery projects at Editas Medicine.
 At 23, he established his independent research group as a Salk Fellow at the Salk Institute for Biological Studies, where he developed CRISPR-Cas13 systems for transcriptome engineering.
-He later joined the faculty at the University of California, Berkeley, where his lab focuses on AI foundation models for biology and developing gene editing technologies.
+In 2020, he joined the bioengineering faculty at the University of California, Berkeley.
+In 2026, he left UC Berkeley and joined the pathology department faculty at the Stanford University School of Medicine.
+His lab, located at Arc Institute, focuses on AI foundation models for biology and developing gene editing technologies.
 His research has over 65,000 citations, according to Google Scholar.

 In 2020, he helped start Fast Grants to provide funding to scientists working on research projects that could help with the COVID-19 pandemic.
 Along with Stanford University professor Silvana Konermann and Stripe CEO Patrick Collison, Hsu is a co-founder of Arc Institute, a nonprofit research organization focused on accelerating discoveries in biology and medicine.